 A man called Dennis, in between kissing his girlfriend and stroking his boyfriend’s legs, told me that he thinks the crossover between nerd-communities like goth or vegan or whatever and polyamory comes from already being kind of on the fringes of normalcy.
 “We’re already a bit out there, so why not love however we want?” he said, before Jamie came over and gave him a lingering hug.

 This is Lydia, she made her shirt herself.
 Those shapes on it are special poly symbols.

-As the band continued to sing songs like “The Masochism Tango” and “Hi, We’re You’re Kinky Neighbours”, and the secret booze flowed like secret booze, people around me started hookin’ up.
+As the band continued to sing songs like “The Masochism Tango” and “Hi, We’re You’re Kinky Neighbors,” and the secret booze flowed, people around me started hookin’ up.
 Nothing crazy, with a few exceptions (randy Italian lady with no bra on, I am looking at you).
 But there was definitely a somewhat contagious, somewhat sassy vibe in the air.
-I wondered if I should try and get in on it, and looked around for one of the three or four men without ponytails or skullets I had mentally noted when I came in.
-I considered planting a kiss on a charming nerd named Kevin, but his girlfriend Mitzi appeared and I know it’s fine but I just didn’t trust myself to do it properly and not cause some kind of polyamorous incident.
+I wondered if I should try and get in on it, and looked around for one of the three or four men without ponytails or skullets that I had mentally noted when I came in.
+I considered planting a kiss on a charming nerd named Kevin, but his girlfriend Mitzi appeared.
+I know it would have been fine, but I just didn’t trust myself to do it properly and not cause some kind of polyamorous incident.

 That was the end of Polyday.
-Everyone please think about giving it a go so that there are more babes and less _D&D_-players involved, please.
-Hi Mom and goodnight!
+Everyone please think about giving it a go so that there are more babes and less _D&D _players involved, please.